14 Magical Holiday Activities in Central Massachusetts

 4. Check out the Island of the Misfit Animals at Animal Adventures.

-Another fun zoo-like event!
-Every weekend from November 19th through December 19th, Animal Adventures will hold their Island of the Misfit Animals event in Bolton, MA.
-It takes place from 6 to 8pm on Fridays, Saturdays, and Sundays.
+Another fun zoo event!
+Every weekend from November 29th to December 22nd, Animal Adventures will hold their Island of the Misfit Animals event in Bolton, MA.
+It’s open from 5:30-8 PM, on Fridays, Saturdays, and Sundays, with the actual show taking place at 6pm.

 5. Go to Christmas by Candlelight at Old Sturbridge Village.

-Old Sturbridge Village, located in Sturbridge, MA, will be holding their annual Christmas by Candlelight event on weekends in December leading up to Christmas (along with December 23rd and 27th-30th).
+Old Sturbridge Village, located in Sturbridge, MA, will be holding their annual Christmas by Candlelight event on select weekends in November and December.

 6. Shop at a holiday fair.